Exploration-Lab/Rhetorical-Roles/README.md

 # Rhetorical-Roles
 Semantic Segmentation of Legal Documents via Rhetorical Roles

-The repository contains the full codebase of experiments and results of the paper "Semantic Segmentation of Legal Documents via Rhetorical Roles".
+The repository contains the full codebase of experiments and results of the paper [🔗 Semantic Segmentation of Legal Documents via Rhetorical Roles](https://aclanthology.org/2022.nllp-1.13/).

 You can get RR dataset in the Data folder.